Aqueduct

 Images

-Bird, Pacific Ocean
+Bird watching me, Pacific Ocean

 “The Aqueduct” William Sartain